chuzhe/Wearable-Computing/CookBook.md

 6. create a new dataset.
 This dataset take the average of each variables for each activity and each subject
 7. output the dataset to a new file

+In order for the code to run correctly, you need to change `CodeDir` to the local directory of your code.

 Please refer to the comments in the code for technical details.

 ## Output Data